 Drawing is actually a very active process that involves thinking, you can only become fast and intuitive after practice.
 It goes something like this:

-Please note, in drawing, it could also help to know the structure of the thing you are drawing, and you could sometimes employ techniques of drawing the forms first, to make sure you get the form correctly, but I just wanted to illustrate the general concepts.
+Please note, in drawing, it could also help to know the structure of the thing you are drawing, and you could sometimes employ techniques of drawing the forms first, but I just wanted to illustrate the general concepts.

 Actually the subject of seeing and perception and ways to improve it, is really vast, there are exercises such as contour and gesture drawing, drawing things or looking at things upside down! to know more ideas and concepts, you can see the following books: